Ebube50/alx-low_level_programming/0x03-debugging/README.md

 # Debugging
 This Repo is for ALx debugging project.
-This project is geared towards learning the concept of debugging and how to debbug.
+This project is geared towards learning the concept of debugging and how to debug.

 ## Technologies
 * Editor used: `Vim`.